Interview questions: Everyone has them.

-"The way they look at me when the question is asked also tells me something about their likeability.
-If they act defensive, look uncomfortable, and pause longer than a few seconds, it tells me they probably take things too literally and are not broad thinkers.
+"The way the candidate looks at me when the question is asked also tells me something about the person's likability.
+If someone acts defensive, looks uncomfortable, and pauses longer than a few seconds, it tells me the person probably takes things too literally and is not a broad thinker.
 In our business we need broad thinkers."

 13. What questions do you have for me?

-"I love asking this question really early in the interview--it shows me whether the candidate can think quickly on their feet, and also reveals their level of preparation and strategic thinking.
+"I love asking this question really early in the interview--it shows me whether the candidate can think quickly on his or her feet, and also reveals the person's level of preparation and strategic thinking.

-"I often find you can learn more about a person based on the questions they ask versus the answers they give."
+"I often find you can learn more about people from the questions they ask versus the answers they give."

 "Our company requires focused employees willing to wear many hats and sometimes go above and beyond the job description, so I want team players with the right attitude and approach.
-If the candidate points fingers, blames, goes negative on former employers, communicates with a sense of entitlement, or speaks in terms of their role as an individual as opposed to their position as a partnership, he or she won't do well here.
+When candidates point fingers, blame, go negative on former employers, communicate with a sense of entitlement, or speak in terms of their role as an individual as opposed to their position as a partnership, they won't do well here.

-"But if they take responsibility and are eager to put what they have learned to work, they will thrive in our meritocracy."
+"But if someone takes responsibility and is eager to put what he or she has learned to work, the person will thrive in our meritocracy."

 Tom Gimbel: 'My Favorite Interview Question'